 Employer's liability insurance, e.g. if you employ gardeners or cleaners

-Some policies include this cover, but not all do so check the policy documents carefully before you buy.
-If they are not included, you may be able to add them to your policy at an extra cost.
+Some holiday home insurance policies include this cover, but not all do so check the policy documents carefully before you buy.
+If they are not included in your holiday home insurance, you may be able to add them to your policy at an extra cost.

-It is not a legal requirement, but if you have a mortgage your lender will insist you have buildings cover to protect their investment.
+It is not a legal requirement to have holiday home insurance.
+UK mortgage providers, however, will usually insist you have buildings cover to protect their investment.

-It depends, but many insurers cover your property no matter how long it is empty for.
+It depends, but many holiday home insurance providers cover your property no matter how long it is empty for.
 This comparison shows the unoccupancy period each policy offers.

 We have commercial agreements with some of the companies in this comparison and get paid commission if we help you take out one of their products or services.
 Find out more here.